jeesk/amaya-sun/README.md

 ## Usage example

+### Builders

+By default, two different builders are bundled with the core.
+One of them will create a ready-to-run server built on the basis of a sun server, and the other will prepare a map of servlets readies to be placed in your servlet container.

 The code below will start the server associated with the address localhost:8000.
 The server will contain only one controller with the GET method, which will return the string "Hello, world!" repeated as many times as specified in the path parameter.